qsheeeeen/RL-Practice/README.md

 ## 4. Learned

+1. Work or not sometimes depend on seed.

 1. CNN poliyc can learn to recovery from over-turning.
 But to make it happend some tricks are needed.
 First train CNN pilcy with absolute output limited to 0.2 for like 1000 episodes.